kwyxz/steamdeck/README.md

 ### SuperModel

-Run `./install-supermodel.sh` script in `/home/deck/supermodel` to download, build and install the latest version of the standalone Model3 emulator.
+Run `./install-supermodel.sh` script in `/home/deck/supermodel` to download, build and install the latest version of the standalone Model3 emulator. *This requires sudo access, so make sure you configured a password for your user*.
 EmulationStation is preconfigured to use the supermodel.sh script to run games in `/home/deck/Emulation/roms/model3`

 ### Duckstation